stennety/mywebsite/_posts/2022-05-28-when-is-a-tester-not-a-tester.md

 ---
 title: When is a Tester not a Tester?
 tags:
-- testing
-- testing-for-devs
+- Testing
-- quality
+- Quality
-- quality engineer
+- Quality Engineer
 date: 2022-05-28 00:00:00 +0100
 categories:
 - About Ben
 - Industry
+- Testing for Developers

 ---
 ![](/uploads/time.jpg)